Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 Great to have you on the program, sir.

-How are you doing there, Rush?
+How you doing there, Rush?

-I just wonder if he took in consideration that uh these defendants' lawyers will also insist that there's going to be a certain percentage of Muslims on the jury, or there could be a violation of their civil rights and leading to a mistrial.
+Listening to Eric Holder and his desire to make this trial quote-unquote legal, I just wonder if he took in consideration that these defendants' lawyers will also insist that there's going to be a certain percentage of Muslims on the jury or there could be a violation of their civil rights and leading to a mistrial because he virtually guaranteed that there would be a guilty verdict.

-He doesn't want to have a lawyer, which means That he himself personally will have access to all of the intelligence data, all the stuff necessary.
+He doesn't want to have a lawyer, which means that he himself personally will have access to all of the intelligence data, all the stuff necessary.

 Remember, the president's already admitted the guy was tortured.

-And said that it shouldn't have happened and called it torture.
+They waterboarded me and no less than your president admitted it and said that it shouldn't have happened and called it torture.

-And so your president admitted that your country tortured me, and I've got the documents to show who the people are.
+And so your president admitted that your country tortured me and I've got the documents to show who the people are.

 And these are the people that tortured me.

-And then he's going to list the names.
+And he's going to list the names.

-You know, I look at this uh this same what this is the same Eric Holder that at the end of the Clinton administration admitted that he he screwed up in one of the pardons.
+Was this the same Eric Holder that at the end of the Clinton administration admitted that he screwed up in one of the pardons?

 They didn't want it.